Lost: Petition for writ of certiorari denied

-To make matters worse, Nebraska is among three states that mandate CNMs practice only under a physician’s direct supervision and only in hospitals, public health agencies, or physician-approved settings.
-Home births are explicitly off-limits even with a doctor present.
-This is vastly different from other specialized nurses in Nebraska.
-For example, nurse anesthesiologists have full practice authority without the need for a supervising physician practice agreement.
+To make matters worse, Nebraska is among three states that mandate CNMs practice only under a physician’s direct supervision, a financial burden borne solely by the nurse.
+Home births are explicitly off limits, even with a doctor present.
+Other specialized nurses, on the other hand, have full practice authority without the need for a supervising physician practice agreement.

-Disheartened at seeing so many women forced into birth care they don’t desire, Heather has fought valiantly for more than two decades to change Nebraska’s onerous law.
-Unsuccessful, she left Nebraska for several years to practice in other states, including Texas, where she served as director of a birth center, and South Dakota, and where she still teaches in a nurse practitioner program.
+Heather practiced in Nebraska for more than two decades before moving to Texas, where she served as director of a birth center, then to South Dakota, where she still teaches in a nurse practitioner program.

 What’s At Stake?